solome/solome.github.com/docs/swift/the_basics.md

 ### Int

 In most cases, you don’t need to pick a specific size of integer to use in your code.
-Swift provides an additional integer type, Int, which has the same size as the current platform’s native word size:
+Swift provides an additional integer type, `Int`, which has the same size as the current platform’s native word size:

-- On a 32-bit platform, Int is the same size as Int32.
+- On a 32-bit platform, Int is the same size as `Int32`.
-- On a 64-bit platform, Int is the same size as Int64.
+- On a 64-bit platform, Int is the same size as `Int64`.

-Unless you need to work with a specific size of integer, always use Int for integer values in your code.
+Unless you need to work with a specific size of integer, always use `Int` for integer values in your code.
 This aids code consistency and interoperability.
 Even on 32-bit platforms, Int can store any value between -2,147,483,648 and 2,147,483,647, and is large enough for many integer ranges.

 ### UInt

-Swift also provides an unsigned integer type, UInt, which has the same size as the current platform’s native word size:
+Swift also provides an unsigned integer type, `UInt`, which has the same size as the current platform’s native word size:

-- On a 32-bit platform, UInt is the same size as UInt32.
+- On a 32-bit platform, UInt is the same size as `UInt32`.
-- On a 64-bit platform, UInt is the same size as UInt64.
+- On a 64-bit platform, UInt is the same size as `UInt64`.

 :::note
-Use UInt only when you specifically need an unsigned integer type with the same size as the platform’s native word size.
-If this isn’t the case, Int is preferred, even when the values to be stored are known to be nonnegative.
-A consistent use of Int for integer values aids code interoperability, avoids the need to convert between different number types, and matches integer type inference, as described in [Type Safety and Type Inference](#type-safety-and-type-inference).
+Use `UInt` only when you specifically need an unsigned integer type with the same size as the platform’s native word size.
+If this isn’t the case, `Int` is preferred, even when the values to be stored are known to be nonnegative.
+A consistent use of `Int` for integer values aids code interoperability, avoids the need to convert between different number types, and matches integer type inference, as described in [Type Safety and Type Inference](#type-safety-and-type-inference).
 :::

 ## Floating-Point Numbers

 Floating-point numbers are numbers with a fractional component, such as 3.14159, 0.1, and -273.15.

-Floating-point types can represent a much wider range of values than integer types, and can store numbers that are much larger or smaller than can be stored in an Int.
+Floating-point types can represent a much wider range of values than integer types, and can store numbers that are much larger or smaller than can be stored in an `Int`.
 Swift provides two signed floating-point number types:

 - `Double` represents a 64-bit floating-point number.
 - `Float` represents a 32-bit floating-point number.